happy-geeks/geeks-core-library-multi-safepay/README.md

-# GeeksCoreLibrary - MultiSafePay
+# GeeksCoreLibrary - MultiSafepay
-MultiSafePay plugin for the order process of the GeeksCoreLibrary.
+MultiSafepay plugin for the order process of the GeeksCoreLibrary.